richweiss/citizenry_project2/readme.md

     - pulls songs from soundcloud
     - connects them wth P4k review (JOIN TABLES)
     - users can POST comments (forum)

+    Find a Problem: I want people to go take their political rants elsewhere so facebook feeds can be decluttered and focused on what really matters between friends: FOMO creation, stalking your ex's, and silly videos of cats & dogs.

+        Idea: Citizenry - an activism site/app where users can research and discuss political views with opportunities to contribute to petitions or meet IRL.

+        User Stories: As a User, I want to...
+                      * search Petitions by Search Type/Topic
+                      * have my Log IN (Session) saved.
+                      * my Searches to be Saved so I can see my journey & what I am trending toward.
+                      *  POST comments under specific Petitions so discuss topics with other Users.
+                      *  EDIT  & DELETE those comments.

+* MVP: Get the damn searches to appear on a redirected page.

 Day 1 | Aug 11th